Yacarreon93/training-up-and-running-with-typescript/README.md

 6.  html 5 work with dom elements in typescript using type assertions
     -   run "parcel index.html"
 7.  create your first generic in typescript
+8.  use type definitions for popular projects on npm with types
+    - installing definitions give you access to autocomplete and typing